 Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
-Incorporate and cite two sources (overall, not two per question) to support your answers.
+Incorporate and cite two sources (one source per question) to support your answers.
 You must answer number 4.
-You will put your responses below the questions by using the edit button on this section.

 - 1. How would you determine the developmental levels (cognitive, linguistic, social, emotional and physical) of a class you are teaching?
 (Choose two to discuss.) - 2.
 Describe a lesson or activity (within your endorsement area) that would be developmentally appropriate for one age or grade but inappropriate for a higher or lower age. - 3.
 How does Vygotsky's Zone of Proximal Development relate to creating lesson plans that you can differentiate for different learners? - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.